Last Updated on March 21, 2021 by Shaun Snapp

 This is the company we want performing research, or we want to pose as a research entity?

 Google is a publicly-traded company, and publicly traded companies do not have a good history when it comes to publishing accurately on their research.

 Google has an enormous number of publications.
 Many of the publications are presented at conferences.
 Google is an immensely rich company and is known for getting prominent individuals to come to Google to speak for free.
 How will publications that want to be associated with Google’s powerful brand resist the influence of Google?
 History, such as the influence of pharmaceutical companies’ research integrity, already tells us what the answer is.

 Secondly, this was a public project, so its accuracy could be measured.

-Most AI, data science, Big Data projects in the world are internal, and their claims cannot be verified.
-Thirdly, media entities show far more interest in publishing claims around AI (which is easy as all one needs to do is simply record statements from the company’s marketing department) versus verifying the claims.
+Most AI, data science, Big Data projects are internal, and their claims cannot be verified.
+Thirdly, media entities show far more interest in publishing claims around AI (which is easy as all one needs to do is record statements from the company’s marketing department) versus verifying the claims.
 Which, of course, in private projects are impossible in any case.
 We cover in several articles how there has been very little post mortem of the false claims made that lead up to the first two AI bubbles.
 Why would there be any introspection or analysis of the false claims around the third AI bubble?

 False Statistical Relationships

 The problem with the interpretation and presentation of the relationship between machine learning and statistics is expressed in the following quotation.

 “In 2017 Greg Ip, the chief economics commentator for the Wall Street Journal, interviewing the co-founder of a company that develops AI applications for businesses.
 Ip paraphrases the co-founder’s argument:

 If you took statistics in college, you learned how to use inputs to predict an output, such as predicting mortality based on body mass, cholesterol and smoking.
 You added or removed inputs to improve the “fit” of the model.